Email best practices

 PUBLISHED ON

-Email subject lines are like the headline for your emails.
-How important are headlines in any advertising copy?
-Headlines are the gateway to the rest of your message.
-The ability to consistently write effective subject lines will result in higher open rates and more engagement.
+We all know how important headlines are in advertising copy, right?
+Well, subject lines are like the headlines for your emails; the gateway to your campaign.
+This means the ability to consistently write effective subject lines will result in higher open rates and more engagement.

-As iconic copywriter David Ogilvy said, “On the average, five times as many people read the headline as read the body copy.
-When you have written your headline, you have spent eighty cents out of your dollar.”
+As iconic copywriter David Ogilvy said, “On average, 5x as many people read the headline as read the body copy.
+When you have written your headline, you have spent eighty cents out of your dollar.

-For emails, this may be even more true, because when you scroll through your inbox, all you see is the subject line, the sender, and the pre-header.
-That’s all your subscribers have to motivate them to open the email.
+This is especially true for email, because when scrolling through an inbox display all people see is the subject line, the sender, and the pre-header.
+That’s what subscribers have to go off when deciding to open your email, or not.

 Learning how to write effective email subject lines should be a top priority for anyone in charge of an email marketing campaign.
-Here, we’ll cherry-pick the words, combinations, and formatting of different subject lines to help you write the best ones that will generate more opens, engagement, and revenue.
+Here, we’ll cherry-pick the words, combinations, and formatting of different subject lines to help you write copy that generates more opens, engagement, and revenue.

 The inbox is a noisy and crowded place, and the fight for your subscribers’ attention is fierce.
 You have around 60 characters to capture their attention in the subject line.

 Quite simply, a good email subject line is one that gets a subscriber to open an email because they actually want to.
-That means it’s not deceiving them with a false promise that doesn’t pay off in the email, but is instead producing a sincere interest in your message.
+That means no deception or false promises from your end.

 Subject lines are not meant, in most cases, to convey the entire point of the email.
 The goal is usually very specific – get it opened.
 Once that’s done, the rest of the email can engage the reader and motivate some form of response or engagement.